-- For trips by small craft, one adult is currently certified as required by the safety activity checkpoints for any vehicle or vessel being used (canoe or kayak, for instance). - For trips that involve swimming, one adult who is present is currently certified in basic lifeguarding. - Each driver of motorized transportation is at least 21 years old and holds a valid license appropriate to the vehicle. - No adult drives more than six hours per day, with rest breaks every two hours.

-- If a trailer is used, make sure it complies with all state, local, and federal regulations for the areas of travel.
+- Review Transporting Girl Scouts. - Share the Checklist for Drivers with drivers. - For trips by small craft, one adult is currently certified as required by the safety activity checkpoints for any vehicle or vessel being used (canoe or kayak, for instance). - For trips that involve swimming, follow the Swimming Safety Activity Checkpoints. - If a trailer is used, make sure it complies with all state, local, and federal regulations for the areas of travel.
 The assigned driver is experienced in pulling a trailer.
-No girls or adult leaders ride in the trailer. - No caravanning (cars following closely together, with the lead vehicle in charge) is allowed.
-Each driver must have information about the route and destination in addition to the cell phone numbers of other drivers. - Ensure that girl and adult participants receive information about first aid kit procedures, emergency and rescue procedures, environmental awareness, and program plans for mode of travel and geographic area, as well as operational procedures (water purification, food preparation, camping equipment, sanitation, and food storage procedures).
+No one rides in the trailer. - Ensure that participants receive information about first aid kit procedures, emergency and rescue procedures, environmental awareness, and program plans for mode of travel and geographic area, as well as operational procedures (water purification, food preparation, camping equipment, sanitation, and food storage procedures).